zerodaycode/canyon-book/src/canyon_entities.md

 ## What `Fields` generates

-For `Team`, the derive exposes `TeamTable`, `TeamField`, and `TeamFieldValue`.
-The first represents table metadata; the second names columns, for example `TeamField::name`; the third couples a column to a value of that field's Rust type, for example `TeamFieldValue::name("Blue".to_owned())`.
-These are distinct because a join or an order clause needs a column, while a predicate also needs a value.
+For `Team`, the derive exposes three types:

+- `TeamTable` represents table metadata.
+- `TeamField` names a column, for example `TeamField::name`.
+Joins and ordering need this form.
+- `TeamFieldValue` pairs a column with a value of its Rust type, for example `TeamFieldValue::name("Blue".to_owned())`.
+Predicates need both pieces.

 `Fields` is the supported API today, and several models may derive it in one Rust module.
 A future major Canyon version may move toward typed column descriptors instead of these enums.
 That is a direction under consideration, not a removal scheduled for this release.
 The [query-builder chapter](./querybuilder.md) shows how the enums work now.

 ## Mapping failures are real errors

 A database row can contain extra columns; the derived mapper only reads the fields declared on the struct.
-But a required column that is missing, an unexpected `NULL`, or a value that cannot be converted to its Rust type produces a `CanyonError::Mapping`.
-It should not silently become an empty result.
-Use `Option<T>` on a model field when the SQL column is nullable.
+But a missing required column, an unexpected `NULL`, or an incompatible value produces a `CanyonError::Mapping`.
+It does not silently become an empty result.

+> **Nullable column?** Use `Option<T>` on the model field when the SQL column can contain `NULL`.

 The next chapter uses `Team` to read and write rows.
 When code examples omit its definition, they refer to the model above.

 If a derived mapper cannot represent a specialized projection, `canyon_sql::core::RowMapper` is the lower-level contract.
 Its backend-specific deserialization methods return `CanyonResult` and let you supply your own mapping rules.

-Implementing it by hand is an advanced choice: it makes you responsible for column names, nullability, and conversion errors on every enabled backend.
+Implementing it by hand makes you responsible for column names, nullability, and conversion errors on every enabled backend.
 Start with `CanyonMapper` unless the row shape genuinely demands something else.